nnarain/nnarain.github.io/_posts/2023-12-31-2023 Retrospective.md

 **The Bad**

 More or less summed up in my [last blog post]({% post_url 2023-11-28-The Burnout Post %}).
-But I think that was a lessoned learn and can be applied to the next year.
+But I think that was a lessoned learned and can be applied to the next year.

 **The Good**